syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Document-Conversions.md

 **Images or other contents in the HTML are missing in the resultant PDF document.**

-The issue may be due to the slow internet connection or due to the behavior that the conversion completed before the page is loaded completely.
+The issue may be due to the slow Internet connection or due to the behavior that the conversion completed before the page is loaded completely.

 **Solution**